 Local initiatives towards sufficiency may be promoted by groups of citizens and associations as the ones described above, or be created by the decisions of elected assemblies, e.g. at municipal or regional level.
 (Johansson et al., 2022) present e.g. an analysis of parking policies and a few case studies where it has been decided a strong limitation of parking spaces for cars both on surface and underground.
-E.g. the City of Paris is planning to cut in half the car parking places.
+E.g. the City of Paris is planning to cut in half the car parking places and to modify the parking fee to be proportional to cars' weight in order to contrast "car obesity".
 "Current European parking policies do not seem to steer towards a future where urban transport meets the climate goals.
 Prominent in current housing and parking policies are the so-called minimum parking standards.
 Recent research has shown that they contribute to increased car use and consequently to higher CO_2 emissions.
 This is because they contribute to urban sprawl, extensive land use, increased housing and infrastructure construction costs, and that they restrict the number of flats per urban land unit.
 Other recent research shows that the construction of underground garages causes considerable CO_2 emissions".